Flag

 Compliance with FATF Recommendations

-The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Malaysia was undertaken by the Financial Action Task Force (FATF) in 2018.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Malaysia was undertaken in 2018.
 According to that Evaluation, Malaysia was deemed Compliant for 20 and Largely Compliant for 18 of the FATF 40 Recommendations.
+It was deemed Highly effective for 0 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.

 Sanctions